Onto-Med/phenoman-evaluation/README.md

 * `-s 43627` -> set a seed "43627", so that the generated patient data is reproducible
 * `-p 10000` -> number of patients the population will consist of
 * `-m ...` -> Synthea modules filter
-* `-c synthea.properties` -> path to a configurationfile with additional configurations for Synthea(TM)
+* `-c synthea.properties` -> path to configuration file with additional configurations for Synthea(TM)

 Resulting patient data will be placed inside the folders `synthea/output/fhir` and `synthea/output/csv`.